mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 }
 ```

 My best guess is that the issue is on my end, I am likely failing to call a validation function on the phone number field.
-At any rate, the fix is easy - just updated that field and remove **(**, **)**, **-** characters.
+At any rate, the fix is easy - just update that field and remove all **(**, **)**, **-** characters.
 My initial approach was not very javascript-y (and I will not even share here).

 A contact suggested the following: